“Keeping AIDS in the Headlines: Maintaining Focus, Expanding Priorities”

 - Successfully countering media inaccuracies about HIV/AIDS.

-Now that we have established “why media matters”, we will examine the ways in which community-generated and driven media can change narratives, correct misconceptions and anchor critical advocacy and prevention initiatives.
+Now that we have established “why media matters”, we will examine the ways in which strategic interventions can start conversations, change narratives, correct misconceptions and anchor critical advocacy and prevention initiatives.
 Using HIV criminalization, the U=U campaign, and harm reduction as case studies, this session will work to answer:

-- Where and how are people impacted by HIV communicating today;
+- Where and how are people affected by HIV communicating today, in terms of media interventions;

-- How does access to technology impact the HIV response;
+- How does access to more interactive communication technology and social media have an impact on the HIV media response;

 The panel will share different perspectives, strategies and concrete tools – centered on lived experiences – to combat stigma and mobilize HIV justice worldwide.